ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance

 \subsection{Comparison on Existing Benchmarks}

-To assess generalization beyond the surveillance domain, we evaluate \ours{} on two widely used long video benchmarks: VideoMME~\cite{fu2025videomme} and MLVU~\cite{zhou2025mlvu}.
-For these benchmarks, \ours{} adapts its database construction: instead of person-centric clips, frames are sampled uniformly at 1\,FPS and indexed at the frame level.
+To assess generalization beyond the surveillance domain, we evaluate \ours{} on three widely used long video benchmarks: VideoMME~\cite{fu2025videomme} MLVU~\cite{zhou2025mlvu}, and LongVideoBench~\cite{wu2024longvideobench}. \footnote{LongVideoBench results are provided in the supplementary material.} For these benchmarks, \ours{} adapts its database construction: instead of person-centric clips, frames are sampled uniformly at 1\,FPS and indexed at the frame level.
 The backbone Video LMM, VideoLLaMA3, supports up to 180 input frames; \ours{} uses at most 90 frames per query (top-60 retrieved + 30 uniformly sampled from the full video).
 Despite using only half as many frames, \ours{} achieves comparable performance across all three benchmarks and substantially outperforms prior Video-RAG approaches, as shown in Table~\ref{tab:LongVideo}.